 - Marketing, Advertising, Sales & PR

 - Accounting, Taxation, and Reporting

 Government, Legal System, Administrative Law, & Constitutional Law Legal Disputes - Civil & Criminal Law Agency Law HR, Employment, Labor, & Discrimination Business Entities, Corporate Governance & Ownership Business Transactions, Antitrust, & Securities Law Real Estate, Personal, & Intellectual Property Commercial Law: Contract, Payments, Security Interests, & Bankruptcy Consumer Protection Insurance & Risk Management Immigration Law Environmental Protection Law Inheritance, Estates, and Trusts

 - Economics, Finance, & Analytics

 A line sheet is used by a manufacturer or distributor of a product to provide information to purchasers.
 The purchasers a generally wholesalers or retailers purchasing the goods to sell to end users.
 It is also used in the insurance industry to outline the types of risks covered in a policy.

 Back to: MARKETING, SALES, ADVERTISING, & PR

-A Little More on What is a Line Sheet
+How is a Line Sheet Used?

 As a sales tool used by manufacturers, the line sheet showcases products to potential wholesale buyers.
 Product descriptions, images, color and size options and wholesale prices are included on the line sheet.
 Irrespective of the sales strategy employed, line sheets are useful when reaching out to multiple sales channels, such as shops, galleries, retail stores, department stores, catalogs or online retailers.
 It is essential for a line sheet to include the following: